Louise A. Brinton

-Louise A. Brinton is an American epidemiologist.
+Louise Annette Brinton is an American epidemiologist.
 She was a senior investigator, Chief of the Hormonal and Reproductive Epidemiology Branch, and the first Scientific Advisor for International Activities of the National Cancer Institute Division of Cancer Epidemiology and Genetics.

 Early life and education

 Brinton was born to Mary Mies and Robert K. Brinton, a chemist and rock climber.
 Her sisters, Laurel J. Brinton and Donna M. Brinton, are both linguists.

 As an undergraduate, Brinton attended Beloit College, where she majored in anthropology.
 She subsequently earned an M.P.H. in epidemiology from the University of North Carolina at Chapel Hill.
 Brinton joined the National Cancer Institute (NCI) Division of Cancer Epidemiology and Genetics (DCEG) as a predoctoral staff fellow in 1976.
 She earned a Ph.D. in epidemiology from Johns Hopkins Bloomberg School of Public Health in 1979, and subsequently conducted postdoctoral research at Oxford University under the tutelage of Richard Doll, before returning to NCI, where she worked with Joseph F. Fraumeni, Jr. as well as others.